danielk9538/sep11-freedom-project/blog/entry02.md

 		],
 ```

-The snippet below is a portion of my landscape made into a grid.
+The snippet below is a scene or grid of my landscape.
 The grid allows me to use the symbols I defined earlier and create a simple layout through basic design.
 The method allows me to view my landscape and how its percieved from a fullscreen.
 Although its easy to use, Its irratating when I change a few things and the rest of the row isn't lined up.

 ```javascript
 const LEVELS = [